🧡 Skip to main content🔍 Skip to search

 Send login history via email

-If all other settings of the Send Email Action are properly configured, click OK to save settings and return to the Actions tab.
+If all other settings of the Send Email Action are properly configured, click OK to save the settings and return to the Actions tab.

 Finalizing the Task

 Click Next to go to the Run As tab.
-Like with the previous Task, you can use Service user for both situations, namely, when user is logged in or logged off.
+Like with the previous Task, you can use Service user for both situations, namely, when a user is logged in or logged off.

 Conclusion